icfpcontest2014/icfpcontest2014.github.io/specification.markdown

 In addition, the Lambda-Man AI was given one minute of time for initialization, before the game began.

-From this it follows that each invocation of the AI before a move was allowed to run up to 3072 * 10^3 instructions.
+From this it follows that each invocation of the AI, before a move, was allowed to run up to 3072 * 10^3 instructions.
 We assume that taking any more instructions than this would result in catastrophic failure.